populationgenomics/talos/README.md

 There are two primary workflows:

 * `preparation.nf`: downloads and formats data in preparation for Talos runs
-* `main.nf`: imports and executes the two sub-workflows which comprise the Talos runs
+* `main.nf`: imports and executes the sub-workflows which comprise the Talos runs

 ### **1. Install Requirements**